 For example, a videographer might drive their own car to a wedding, or a drone photographer might rent a van to transport their equipment.
 Personal auto insurance also won't provide coverage if you get into an accident while driving for work.

-Hired and non-owned auto insurance (HNOA) provides liability coverage for photographers and videographers who get into an accident while driving a personal, leased, or rented vehicle to conduct company business.
+Hired and non-owned auto (HNOA) insurance provides liability coverage for photographers and videographers who get into an accident while driving a personal, leased, or rented vehicle to conduct company business.

-General liability insurance: This policy protects against basic risks involving customers, clients, and other third parties.
+General liability insurance: This liability policy protects against basic risks involving customers, clients, and other third parties.
 It can cover accidental damage to a client's property or a slip-and-fall injury at your photo studio that leads to a lawsuit.

 Professional liability insurance: This coverage can pay for lawsuits related to your work performance.
 For example, if a videographer hired to shoot a wedding misplaces the memory card, it can pay for legal expenses.
 This policy is sometimes referred to as errors and omissions insurance (E&O).

 Are you ready to protect your photo or video business with commercial auto insurance?
-Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
-Once you find the right policy for your business, coverage can begin in less than 24 hours.
+Complete Insureon’s easy online application today to get quotes from top U.S. insurance companies.